 - 13.1.
 The academy site is surrounded by a continuous perimeter fence or wall to reduce the risk of unauthorised access and egress. - 13.2.
-All staff members have a responsibility to ensure our buildings and grounds are secure and for reporting concerns that may come to light.
+All staff members have a responsibility to ensure our buildings and grounds are secure and for reporting concerns that may come to light. - 13.3.

-- 13.3.
 We check the identity of all visitors and volunteers coming into academy.
 Visitors are expected to sign in and out in the office visitors' log and to display a visitor's badge while on the academy site.

-Any individual who is not known or identifiable will be challenged for clarification and reassurance. - 13.4.
+Any individual who is not known or identifiable will be challenged for clarification and reassurance.
+Staff members, who have undergone full checks will wear a green lanyard with the academy logo, visitors, who have provided a DBS will wear a yellow lanyard and a red lanyard will be worn by any visitor who has not provided a DBS.
+Anyone with a red lanyard will not be left unattended in areas where there are children. - 13.4.
 The academy will not accept the behaviour of any individual, parent or anyone else, that threatens academy security or leads others, child or adult, to feel unsafe.
 Such behaviour will be treated as a serious concern and may result in a decision to refuse the person access to the academy site.